w3c/wai-tutorials/source/tables/caption-summary.html.erb.md

   Summaries are recommended in WCAG 2.0 technique [H73: Using the summary attribute of the table element to give an overview of data tables](http://www.w3.org/TR/WCAG20-TECHS/H73).

-If both caption and summary are provided in one table, the summary should not duplicate the caption.
+If both caption and summary are provided for one table, the summary should not duplicate the caption.

 ## Identifying a table using a caption
 {:.ex}

 If used, the caption should be a succinct description of the content of the table.
-In this example “Concert dates” tells users what information the table contains as the table otherwise may be ambiguous and could also apply to an art exhibition, for example.
+In this example “Concerts” tells users what information the table contains as the table otherwise may be ambiguous and could also apply to an art exhibition, for example.

 {::nomarkdown}
 <%= sample_start %>

 <table>
-  <caption>Concert dates</caption>
+  <caption>Concerts</caption>
   <tr>
     <th>Date</th>
     <th>Event</th>